ESG and Waste Management: Meeting Environmental Compliance Goals

 SASB and Industry-Specific Standards

 SASB includes waste metrics in 26+ industry standards, from chemicals (hazardous waste generated) to food/beverage (food waste diverted) to real estate (waste diversion rate).
-Each standard defines materiality differently, so a food manufacturer and a steel producer report different waste KPIs even under the same framework.
-AI-driven waste intelligence platforms automate the classification and tracking required to report accurately across multiple frameworks simultaneously.
+Yet each standard defines materiality differently, so a food manufacturer and a steel producer report different waste KPIs even under the same framework.
+AI-driven waste analytics platforms automate the classification and tracking required to report accurately across multiple frameworks simultaneously.

 Scope 3 Emissions: Where Waste Hits the Carbon Ledger